fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     - Store data in datasets (Up to 1MB)
     - Up to 20 dataset to synchronize
     - Gives control and insight into data stored in Cognito
+- Use Cognito Streams to analyze data stored in Amazon Cognito
 - [FAQ](https://aws.amazon.com/cognito/faqs/)

 ## SAM (Serverless Application Model)